Rayan-Gan/Geofence-iOS/README.md

 Setup a geofence and include a WiFi SSID(if applicable) to determine if you are inside or outside the geofence.
 This project allows a user to enter a coordinate, radius to the coordinates as well as a WiFi SSID to determine a geofence.
 If the user is withing the geofence or connected to the WiFi SSID entered, it will display *Inside*.

 ## How to use?
 When the user launches the app, a map will be displayed and the user will be asked to provide permission for the app to always use their location.
 At the bottom left is the status(e.g. Inside/Outside) of the user with reference to the geofence and WiFi SSID.
-The user can can tap on **Setup Geofence** to create a geofence.
+The user can can tap on **Set Geofence** to create a geofence.
 Once the parameters are entered, a circle showing the geofence will appear on the map.
 When the user enters the geofence or is connected to the entered WiFi SSID, the status will change to *Inside*.

 ## License
 MIT License